organisciak/dissertation/document/3_typology.md

     approach for collecting contributions, and is an option in the absence of other motivators or where certainty is required.
     However,
-    it also introduces bottlenecks of scale, and negates some of the benefits of intrinsic motivation.
+    it also introduces bottlenecks of scale, and negates some benefits of intrinsic motivation.
     @mason_financial_2010 note that, while intrinsic
     motivation still exists on paid crowdsourcing platforms, it is